Back in 1983, there was a major organizational realignment in the New York Banking Division.

 A few items evoked some discussion amongst the group, but there were no issues of “ownership” present.
 No problems of “My way is best!” to overcome.
 Everyone was helpful & cooperative.

-And to be honest, my proposed process for each of the 150+ items was quite “branch-friendly”.
+And to be totally frank & honest, my proposed process for each of the 165+ items was quite “branch-friendly”.

 It was one of my better efforts in my entire career.
-I had already worked closely with Mike Gaffney (Bklyn/SI) & Bill Mullins (LI) as we all worked for the same Region previously, but this gave me the opportunity to form some excellent working relationships with the other 4 AOMs.
+I had already worked closely with Mike Gaffney (Bklyn/SI) & Bill Mullins (LI) as we all worked for the same Region previously, but this effort also afforded me the opportunity to create some excellent working relationships with the other 4 AOMs.

 Got a lot of great stuff done rather painlessly & strengthened relations with my buddies from Retail Bank.